endothermal/lnr-grip/README.md

-# hello-world
+# lnr-grip
-A flask/bootstrap implementation
+A flask/bootstrap implementation of the technical challenge